eCommerce mobile marketers live and breathe measurement – CAC, cLTV, ROAS, and so many other two-to-four-letter acronyms.

 6. Uninstall rate

 Definition: Measures the rate at which users who installed your app uninstall it.

 Uninstall Rate: Number of users who uninstalled an app within a pre-defined window / total number of users who installed the app during a set time frame

 Why it matters: The rate of uninstalls can help compare the quality of the users you acquire from different media sources, campaigns, single ads or countries.
 It is a stronger indication than simply becoming inactive and a high rate may indicate that something is wrong with your app or onboarding process, or that your promotions did not match the user’s expectations.

 Definition: This KPI tells you how many customers leave your app after viewing only one page.

-Higher bounce rates can occur after a remarketing conversion, when a user is sent directly to a specific page on the app and leaves without taking any action, or during a UA campaigns if users did not see what they expected (i.e. because there was no deep linking in place, or because there was a gap between the promotion and the app landing page).
+Higher bounce rates can occur after a remarketing conversion, when a user is sent directly to a specific page on the app and leaves without taking any action, or during a user acquisition campaigns if users did not see what they expected (i.e. because there was no deep linking in place, or because there was a gap between the promotion and the app landing page).

 Why it matters: A high bounce rate can indicate low quality UA sources and landing pages that aren’t optimized for conversion (poor design, low usability, high load times, etc).
 Eventually a high bounce rate will definitely hurt your bottom line.